exasol/spark-connector/doc/user_guide/user_guide.md

 ```

 This way you can use the SparkSession with pre-configured settings when reading
-or saving a dataframe from Exasol database.
+or saving a dataframe from the Exasol database.

 Please note that configuration values set on SparkConf have higher precedence.

-### Providing Configuration Settings With spark-submit
+### Providing Configuration Settings With `spark-submit`

-Like SparkConf, you can configure the Exasol key-value settings from outside.
+Like SparkConf, you can configure the Exasol key-value settings from outside using,
-For example, at the startup using `--conf key=value` syntax.
+for example, `--conf key=value` syntax at startup.

 Provide configurations with `spark-submit`: